safe-global/safe-core-sdk/guides/README.md

 ## What is Safe

-Read about the basics of Safe and how it compares to other solutions [here](https://help.safe.global/en/articles/3876456-what-is-safe).
+Read about the basics of Safe and [how it compares to other solutions](https://help.safe.global/en/articles/40869-what-is-safe).

 ## Safe Core SDK

-The [Safe Core SDK](https://github.com/safe-global/safe-core-sdk) is a monorepo that contains software developer tools that allows interaction with [Safe Smart Accounts](https://github.com/safe-global/safe-smart-account) and the [Safe Transaction Service](https://github.com/safe-global/safe-transaction-service).
+The [Safe Core SDK](https://github.com/safe-global/safe-core-sdk) is a monorepo that contains software developer tools that allows interaction with [Safe Smart Accounts](https://github.com/safe-global/safe-smart-account) and the [Safe Transaction Service API](https://github.com/safe-global/safe-transaction-service).

 In this guide we will use the following packages to deploy new Safes, create transactions, collect off-chain signatures and execute transactions:
 * **safe-core-sdk-types**